Sayansh2004/IAA-WhatsappChatbot-SC/README.md

 **Solution:**
 1. Check your .env file exists
 2. Make sure all required values are set
-3. Get new credentials from Meta Developer Dashboard
+3. Get new credentials from your API provider

 #### **❌ "Webhook not reachable" Error**
 **What it means:** WhatsApp can't reach your server